Degrees are awarded three times a year: January, May and August.

 Commencement exercises are held in the spring.
-Students may participate in the ceremony provided that:
+Undergraduate and graduate students may participate in the ceremony provided that:

 - They have completed all requirements for their degree or are within 6–8 credits (two courses) of their degree;

-- If they have credits to complete, they are enrolled in summer school; and
+- If they have credits to complete, they are enrolled in summer courses; and

-- They have a minimum 2.0 quality point average.
+- They have a minimum 2.00 grade point average.

 For the Bachelor’s Degree